chromium/ozone-client/README.md

 platform while keeping most of the port code outside of the Chromium tree.

-This project is a sample ozone platform implementation that makes Chromium into a RDP server and a demonstration of how to setup a project that augments Chromium.
+This project is a sample ozone platform implementation that makes Chromium into a RFB server and a demonstration of how to setup a project that augments Chromium.

 Getting Started